 You’ll need to provide your name, address, and SSN, plus your date of birth (that’s because of the US Patriot Act which requires financial institutions to verify account holders’ identities).

-Set Up Your Parent Wallet
+How to Set Up Your Parent Wallet

 Your Parent Wallet displays your current balance and allows you to set up AutoFunding.
 It also records your funding history (including exactly how much money you’ve given to each child each week).